lpmi-13/howbigisthisjson/README.md

 The web UI just generates a random json payload and presents three options to guess how many bytes it would be without whitespace (as it would be in a network response).
 Then you guess and find out if you were right.

+### Hard Mode

+flipping the "hard mode" toggles whether you have to just guess a number.
+It's much more difficult.

 ## Running locally

 ```